Stability of extremal connected hypergraphs avoiding Berge-paths: Proof of Theorem with an additional degree constraint

 We also claim that $h$ cannot contain a neighbor of a vertex in $D_w$ on $C$.
-Indeed, if $v\notin V$, then it follows from Lemma~\ref{structure} (ii) and (iii).
-If $v\in R_w$, then it follows from Claim~\ref{replace2} (i).
+Indeed, assume that $v\notin V$.
+If $h$ contains $u_{i-1}$ and $u_i\in D_w$, then a hyperedge in $\mathcal{H}\setminus \mathcal{C}$ that differs from $h$ and contains both $w$ and $u_i$.
+This contradicts Lemma~\ref{structure} (ii).
+If $v\in R_w$, then $h$ cannot contain a neighbor of a vertex in $D_w$ on $C$ by Claim~\ref{replace2} (i).
 Therefore, $h$ cannot contain other vertices of $R_w$, nor terminal vertices of missing intervals.
-This gives possibility 1.
+This gives possibility 1, in other words shows that $h$ is of type 1.